groupdocs-assembly-cloud/docs/content/assembly/developer-guide/concepts.md

 An iteration variable, defined by name and type, is intended to reference an element of a sequence inside a data band body.

-Variable's name and type are optional parameters, that can be specified oromitted depending on the aspects described in the following table:
+Variable's name and type are optional parameters, that can be specified or omitted depending on the aspects described in the following table:

 <table>
     <thead>